Lenovo LaptopLenovo Y40-70

 Where’s the graphics card?

-planning to switch to full SSD. possible?
-Which SSD would it take, I mean measurements/ports wise.
+I am planning to switch to a full SSD.
+Is this possible?
+Which SSD would it take?
+I mean measurements/ports wise.

-The bottom case of my Lenovo Y40 has a crack in it.
-I have searched the internet for a replacement part, but can not find one.
-Any suggestions on where I can get one.
+The bottom case of my Lenovo Y40 has a crack.
+I have searched the internet for a replacement part but can not find one.
+Do you have any suggestions on where I can get one?
 Thanks.

-Mine did the same thing, this is my 2nd Lenovo Y series, both have casing issues, 1st one is desk bound due to damages to the cables in the hinges after the casing started falling apart.
-This 2nd one I bought an accidental warranty (thank god), and sure enough they had to send it in to get the housing replaced due to cracking and a popped rivet for a screw hole… not to mention my touch pad stopped working all in less then 1yr of ownership.
-The original Y40 they sent me had defective speakers out the box… they hot swapped it for me at least.
+Mine did the same thing.
+This is my 2nd Lenovo Y series, and both have casing issues.
+The 1st one is desk-bound due to damages to the cables in the hinges after the casing started falling apart.
+For the 2nd one, I bought an accidental warranty (thank god), and sure enough, they had to send it in to get the housing replaced due to cracking and a popped rivet for a screw hole. not to mention my touchpad stopped working in less than 1yr of ownership.
+The original Y40 they sent me had defective speakers out of the box.
+They hot-plugged it for me at least.
 I think I learned my lesson, not buying another Lenovo quality sucks.
-I just called today again, because both my touchpad and mouse stopped working… the lady I spoke to was trying to blame windows 10 upgrade, which worked fine for about a month now.
+I just called again today because my touchpad and mouse stopped working… the lady I spoke to was trying to blame the Windows 10 upgrade, which has worked fine for about a month.
 Blah.
-Good luck with yours, I suspect you have 2 options use it as is and hope it doesn’t cause harm (like my 1st one), or send it in and $$
+Good luck with yours.
+I suspect you have 2 options use it as is and hope it doesn’t cause harm (like my 1st one), or send it in and $$

 Daniel,

 I have 2 of these.
-Exact same model.
+It’s the exact same model.
 One belongs to my son.
 They were purchased on the same day.
 We both had the same exact issues.
-Touch pad, keyboard, hinge… Mine also only had battery issues (the batteries suck! and have been replaced twice), and I only hS bluetooth capability for about a month.
-They fixed it once, but then refused to fix it again claiming it was a software issue and ergo, not covered by our 2 year extended warranty (thank goodness we got that because we both needed it multiple times!).
+Touchpad, keyboard, hinge… Mine also only had battery issues (the batteries suck! and have been replaced twice), and I only hS Bluetooth capability for about a month.
+They fixed it once but then refused to fix it again, claiming it was a software issue that was not covered by our 2-year extended warranty (thank goodness we got that because we both needed it multiple times!).
 I’ve never had more issues with a computer than with this laptop.
 I’m amazed it still works, to be honest.
 I almost always need to have it plugged in to use it.
 The battery dies within a few hours, being in sleep mode.
-I think this is an “Idea Pad?”
-Well, it seemed like a good idea at the time….. 🙁
+I think this is an IdeaPad.
+Well, it seemed like a good idea at the time. :(“

 Hey, how would one go about replacing the keyboard for this computer? thank you.